santarini/batch-stock-scrape/README.md

 # batch-stock-scrape

+Make sure you enable a reference to the Microsoft Scripting Runtime.

 ## Datasets

 The <a href="http://www.nasdaq.com/screening/company-list.aspx">NASDAQ website</a> does a great job of maintaining up-to-date CSVs containing all the tickers listed on the NYSE, NASDAQ, or AMEX.